wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 ## Errata

 - Code Review is not a substitute for automated tests, which should occur in a pipeline.
-Code review is a great way to enforce that changes have tests.
+Code review is a great way to enforce changes have tests.
+Code Coverage tests are not a substitute for ensuring changes have tests that will ensure the feature continues to work.

-- Get reviewed by an experienced person who understands the code.
+- Get code reviewed by an experienced person who understands the code.

 - Know who experienced people are, managing team knowledge.